Dr. Deming 14 points

 contributions to the field of quality management.

 One of his most influential contributions is the “Deming’s 14 Points for Management,” a set of principles aimed at improving organizational effectiveness, quality, and productivity.
-These points provide a holistic framework for creating a culture of continuous improvement within an organization, and is something we at Minvalve strive towards every day.
+These points provide a holistic framework for creating a culture of continuous improvement within an organization, and is something we at Minivalve strive towards every day.

 1. Create constancy of purpose: Establish a clear and unchanging mission for the organization, focusing on long-term goals rather than short-term profits.